Providing You with Periodontal Treatment in Sandy Springs & Chamblee

 Our in-house periodontal services (gum treatments) may be a necessary part of your oral health care.
-More than 50% of the adult population has some level of gum disease, which generally occurs when bacteria are caught between the tooth and gum.
-These bacteria slowly destroy the structure that supports your teeth and will eventually lead to a loss of the affected teeth.
+More than 50% of the adult population has some level of gum disease, which generally occurs when bacteria is caught between the tooth and gum.
+These bacteria slowly destroy the structure that supports your teeth and will eventually lead to a loss of teeth.

 (American Dental Association, 2006)